eNMS-automation/eNMS/docs/services/default_services.rst

       - ``Missing Host Key Policy`` If checked, auto-add the host key policy on the ssh connection
       - ``Load known host keys`` If checked, load host keys on the eNMS server before attempting the connection
       - ``Look for keys`` Flag that is passed to the paramiko ssh connection to indicate if the library should look for host keys or ignore.
+      - ``Source file includes glob pattern (Put Direction only)`` Flag indicates that for Put Direction transfers only, the above Source file field contains a Glob pattern match (https://en.wikipedia.org/wiki/Glob_(programming)) for selecting multiple files for transport.
+When Globing is used, the Destination file directory should only contain a destination directory, because the source file names will be re-used at the destination.

 .. note:: This Service supports variable substitution (as mentioned in the previous section) in the `url` and `content_match` input fields of its configuration form.